dcunited001/dcunited001.github.io/_posts/2016-07-12-consciousness-as-a-continuum-life-the-cosmos-and-you.md

 > So ... what if matter really forms this quantum channel of
 > communication and the reason SETI hasn't picked up alien signals is
 > because their all talking on another channel.
 That's my personal
 > answer to Fermi's paradox.
-That or

 If we can tap into matter across the universe, what if we can use those quantum mechanical mechanisms, coupled with the